-Setting up a planted aquarium can be extremely confusing, especially for beginners.
+Aquarium plants can be an extremely confusing topic, especially for beginners.

-That said, planted aquariums are extremely beautiful when done correctly.
+That said, a plant aquarium is extremely beautiful when done correctly.
 There is something simply amazing about an aquarium filled with luscious green plants.
 It’s almost like a piece of the Amazon River right in your living room.

 You may have to pick up a few pieces of equipment before setting up a planted aquarium.
 Here are a few things you may need:

 - LED Lighting: I always recommend the Finnex Planted+ or the Finnex FugeRay.
 Finnex is a great brand and I can’t recommend them enough.
 Also, their LED lights are made specifically for planted tanks.

 - Substrate: Choosing a substrate is something that a lot of people struggle with.
 I would recommend either ADA AquaSoil (if you’re looking for something with lots of nutrients) or Eco Complete (no nutrients, but very high quality).